AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 ## Ingest data from traditional Adobe Analytics

-This workflow utilizes the Adobe Analytics Data Connector and varies depending on whether you use DTM or Launch as a Tag Manager.
+This workflow utilizes the Adobe Analytics Source Connector and varies depending on whether you use DTM or Launch as a Tag Manager.

 ### Via tags in Adobe Experience Platform (formerly called [!UICONTROL Launch])